nathenharvey/intro-to-test-kitchen/README.md

 Bare bones test kitchen set-up.
 Created using `kitchen init`.
 No configuration or verification is included.
 This is a quick way to create local infrastructure for testiing.

+## Local Test Kitchen with Vagrant

+Simple test kitchen utilizing Vagrant as the provider.
+This kitchen was created using the Chef Development Kit using the command `chef generate cookbook vagrant`.
+It includes a simple recipe to install `git` and [InSpec](https://www.inspec.io/) tests to verify the package has been installed.

 # License

 |                      |                                          |